Deltares-research/EPIC-Tool/backend/README.md

 * [black](https://black.readthedocs.io/en/stable/) for code styling.
 * [commitizen](https://commitizen-tools.github.io/commitizen/) for version control.
 * [pytest] for internal testing of the tool.

 ### Getting your development environment ready.
 * Using pip:
     ```
     pip install poetry
+    poetry install
     poetry run
     ```
 * Using conda:
+    > Note: it turns out if you work with conda as a python environment you may come against a compatibility problem with virtualenv, we therefore recommend downgrading the pre-installed package of virtualenv of poetry to 20.0.3.
     ```
     conda install poetry
     conda install virtualenv==20.0.33
+    poetry install
     poetry run
     ```

-    > Note: it turns out if you work with conda as a python environment you may come against a compatibility problem with virtualenv, we therefore recommend downgrading the pre-installed package of virtualenv of poetry to 20.0.3.
+You should have now all the dependencies, including django and djangorestframework, installed in our environment.

-## Django installation and deployment.
+## Django deployment.
 Installing django is pretty simple.
-For the steps that follow we assume the user has their own python environment already running up.
+For the next steps we assume poetry has been installed as described in the previous steps.
 * Navigate with the commandline to the \backend directory.
-* Install django in your machine (check latest stable django version on their official website.)
-    ```
-    pip install django
-    ```
 * Create a secret key through Python CLI
     ```cli
     python